 Wire mesh is one of the most versatile metal materials for interiors and exteriors.
-More than just functional fencing and balustrade, woven and welded wire mesh can create fantastic focal features, elevate a balcony space and add intricacy and interest to walls and ceilings.
+More than just functional fencing and balustrade, woven wire mesh can create fantastic focal features, elevate a balcony space and add intricacy and interest to walls and ceilings.
 Take a look at some of these top wire mesh trends of the moment:

 Vintage cellars: The use of wire mesh at this vineyard’s new Cellar Door and Bistro in Victoria is in great taste!
 Created by Carr Design Group, the contemporary design complements the rural surroundings and beautifully reinforces the artisanal nature of wine-making using natural and minimalist materials.

 Rocking wire mesh: Café Ato in Seoul certainly rocks the wire mesh trend – it combines mesh with natural rock for a unique ‘stone cage wall’ façade.
 Designed by Design BONO, the functional structure of the wire mesh allows individual stones to seemingly float.
 What incredible and intriguing surroundings in which to enjoy a coffee!

 Balcony boxes: These European Architecture Award-nominated social housing apartments in Western France look like a haphazard stack of boxes thanks to the clever design of the wire mesh enclosed balconies.
 Created by French collective More Architecture and Poggi Architecture, the wire mesh is used alongside white perforated metal to create a sense of privacy and added space akin to an individual home, giving residents incredible views of the surrounding region.